jupyterhub/jupyterhub/docs/source/networking-basics.md

 ## Set the Proxy's REST API communication IP address and port (optional)

-The Hub service talks to the proxy via a REST API on a secondary port, whose network interface and port can be configured separately.
 By default, this REST API listens on port 8081 of `localhost` only.
+The Hub service talks to the proxy via a REST API on a secondary port.
+This network interface and port can be configured separately and override the default settings.

 If running the Proxy separate from the Hub, configure the REST API communication IP address and port by adding this to the `jupyterhub_config.py` file: